devatengit/onpremises-common-agent/README.md

 &nbsp;&nbsp;openai.timeintervalinseconds: 0

 &nbsp;&nbsp;Field Name: openai.timeintervalinseconds
 &nbsp;&nbsp;Description: This field specifies the interval, in seconds, between consecutive OpenAI API calls.
-It ensures that the calls to the OpenAI API are made with &nbsp;&nbsp;a defined pause between them, avoiding potential rate limiting or excessive usage.
+It ensures that the calls to the OpenAI API are made with a defined pause between them, avoiding potential rate limiting or excessive usage.
 &nbsp;&nbsp;Current Value: 0
 &nbsp;&nbsp;Implications: Setting this value to 0 means there is no delay between consecutive OpenAI API calls.
-This could lead to rapid successive calls, potentially &nbsp;&nbsp;hitting rate limits or causing performance issues.
+This could lead to rapid successive calls, potentially hitting rate limits or causing performance issues.

  &ensp;6.
 Set the scheduler.fixed-delay Field: